-Why Invest in Therapy?
+Why Invest in Therapy at the Viva Center?

 Here’s why many people choose to go to an out-of-network clinician:

-- They are looking for top-quality care;
+- They are looking for specialized care;

 - They want a clinician who is trauma-informed;

-- They want a clinician who has been trained in several specialties, such as Neurofeedback, Brainspotting, Sex Therapy, and more;
+- They want a clinician who has been trained in several specialties, such as Neurofeedback, Brainspotting, Sex Therapy, and more.

 You may choose to go with an in-network provider in order to reduce costs.
 If so, we recommend asking the following questions of your new provider: